 It must be pointed out that these performance levels have been achieved as a result of not only specific strategic and sales policies implemented by the Bank, but also through the careful selection and training of network managers which, over time, have borne fruit in the form of a technically competent, highly skilled managers.
 The latter have contributed heavily to the achievement of particularly satisfying results, in terms of both the coordinated networks' sales productivity and the recruitment of experienced professionals coming from other companies, whilst constantly enforcing compliance with applicable ethical standards by all network managers, also with a view to ensuring that all advice provided and all the products and services placed by each of them are always in the best interests of customers.
-It should also be noted that the network managers in question are now so closely knit and familiar with the company and local market realities that they currently constitute the best guarantee for the long-term sustainability of the results attained in recent years.
-Against this backdrop, cutting the non-recurrent component of remuneration with a view to ensuring the recommended ratio of no more than 1:1 of the variable to fixed component of remuneration would inevitably give rise to a high degree of instability, as at least some network managers would leave the company to join competitors ready and willing to offer very high percentages of recurrent remuneration, in a bid to cut staff selection and training costs by attracting fully trained and experienced staff completely familiar with the local markets on which they operate.
+It should also be noted that the network managers in question are now so closely knit and familiar with the company that they currently constitute the best guarantee for the long-term sustainability of the results attained in recent years.
+Against this backdrop, cutting the non-recurrent component of remuneration with a view to ensuring the recommended ratio of no more than 1:1 of the variable to fixed component of remuneration would inevitably give rise to a high degree of instability, as at least some network managers would leave the company to join competitors ready and willing to offer very high percentages of recurrent remuneration, in a bid to cut staff selection and training costs by attracting fully trained stafff with significant managerial and professional experience.
 This would deprive the Bank of precious resources discharging crucial management, coordination and control functions in respect of the sales networks, and, consequently jeopardise the attainment of corporate objectives, considering the low number of talented network managers in this sector.
-Moreover, the Bank would also run the risk of losing the wealth of local knowledge and relationships with both customers and institutions, consolidated over years and crucial to optimising the productivity of sales efforts and targeted initiatives in related industries.
-Lastly, account must also be taken of the fact that, given their undisputed leadership and mentoring role in respect of the staff under their coordination, network managers who leave the company may also take along with them other persons, thereby bringing to naught the results of the bank's considerable investments made in the past to reinforce its sales networks (recruiting, training, office space, IT equipment, etc.).
+Lastly, account must also be taken of the fact that, given their undisputed leadership in coordinating the resources entrusted to them, network managers who leave the company may also take along with them other persons, thereby bringing to naught the results of the bank's considerable investments made in the past to reinforce its sales networks (recruiting, training, office space, IT equipment, etc.).
 Faced with these obvious risks, the Bank could find itself compelled to raise the recurrent component of remuneration to the detriment of the variable component, thus increasing overhead costs and reducing the effectiveness of sales efforts, with obvious impacts on the profit and loss statement and the ability to continue to invest in products, technology and training.